duyanghao/sample-container-runtime/README.md

 ## UTS namespace isolation

-In case of UTS namespace it's all about passing a CLONE_NEWUTS to clone() function and invoking syscall.Sethostname() from within a child process.
+In case of UTS namespace it's all about passing a CLONE_NEWUTS to `Cloneflags` and invoking syscall.Sethostname() from within a child process.

 The result can be tested by using hostname command from the container and outside the container: